abdanar/abdanar.github.io/_pages/research.md

 - [ ] Every symmetric system has a symmetric IRKA realization.

 *a realization (A, B, C) obtained from IRKA
+-->

+It turns out that several questions about IRKA remain unanswered for me theoretically.
+Therefore, starting with single-input, single-output linear dynamical systems, I want to write a detailed paper.
+If you are interested or have open questions about IRKA, let me know.

 List of useful articles and books: